 52-07 Queens Blvd.

-All ages are welcome to this new Queens play space, which we recently reviewed.
-Storytime sometimes includes guest puppet appearances at this spot popular with preschoolers and babies.
-Storytime begins on Tuesdays and Thursdays at 10am.
-Admission is $12 for walkers and $7 for crawlers and includes story and play session.
+All ages are welcome at this spot popular with preschoolers and babies.
+Storytime begins on Tuesdays and Thursdays at 10am and sometimes includes guest puppet appearances.
+Admission is $15 for walkers and $9 for crawlers and includes story and play session.